 Additional Achievement Data

-The attached document, Green Meadows Intermediate Achievement Data (ISTEP+ & IREAD3), includes our school's data from ISTEP+ (which will be replaced with ILEARN starting in Spring 2019) and IREAD3 over the past four years.
+The attached document, Green Meadows Intermediate Achievement Data ISTEP+ & IREAD3 PLC 2019, includes our school's data from ISTEP+/ILEARN (which replaced ISTEP+ in Spring 2019) and IREAD3 over the past four years.
 It is broken down by grade level as well as by our school's demographics.
-The following links will take you to the IDOE website where explanations of each assessment and the data can be found:
+The following link will take you to the IDOE website where there are explanations of each assessment:

 Explanations of assessments - https://www.doe.in.gov/assessment

-NWEA trend growth data documents are uploaded in the Resources section and include our school's growth data from 2013-2018.
+A document with NWEA growth trend data is uploaded in the Resources section and includes our school's growth data from 2013-14 to 2018-19.
 Our students take NWEA three times a year: Fall, Winter, & Spring.

-Green Meadows has improved from an F to a C rated school by the Indiana Department of Education in the last four years.
+Green Meadows improved from an F to a C rated school by the Indiana Department of Education.

 Recognition from the Indiana Department of Education in 2016 for effectively implemeting the Promising Practice of the Independent Reading Initiative (attachment found in Resources section)